 Each patient responds differently to the therapy; therefore there is no definite answer to this question.
 Eventually, a plan is set to gradually taper down Suboxone and then to get off this medication completely.
 This is done when it is comfortable for the patient to do so and they feel they have made sufficient treatment and life progress to justify reducing or stopping the medication.

 Is Suboxone addictive?

 Buprenorphine is a partial opiate receptor agonist.
 It stimulates the same brain receptors as other opiates.
 This partial stimulation is sufficient to take away cravings and withdrawal symptoms, but it is insufficient to induce euphoria.
-Buprenorphine is addictive, however it is less addictive than other opiates including Methadone; it is easier to tapper down than Methadone due to less severe withdrawal symptoms.
+Buprenorphine is addictive, however, it is less addictive than other opiates including Methadone; it is easier to tapper down than Methadone due to less severe withdrawal symptoms.

 What is Vivitrol?

 Vivitrol is the extended-release formulation of Naltrexone, an opioid receptor antagonist used for treatment of alcoholism and opioid addiction.
 Vivitrol is administered by injection once-a-month.
 The U.S. Food and Drug Administration approved Vivitrol for the treatment of alcohol abuse in 2006, and for the treatment of opioid addiction in 2010.

 How often would I need to visit a psychiatrist?

 Weekly visits are required during the first month.
 During the second month the visits are required once every two weeks.
 Following the first 60 days, you would only need to see a psychiatrist once a month (assuming that the urine toxicology tests are within the norm).